sergiusdell75/Coursera_Capstone/README.md

 All temporary data frames were merged into one frame consists of the folowing columns:
 Borough, Neighborhood, Longitude, Latitude, School grade, Rental costs, Crime records.

+#### Data visualization and descriptive statistics

+Descriptive statistics are brief descriptive quantities that summarize a given data set and also allow to provide the first insights on the data.
+Among others: mean, std, min, max, quantiles.
+They descriptive statistic could directly be obtained by df.describe().